Rockport-Fulton: Coastal Texas charm

 What you should know

 The ADA-compliant Paws and Taws Fulton Convention & Meeting Center is named for the club that once used the facility as its dance hall.
 It has 7,608 square feet of Wi-Fi-enabled indoor space and a 1,488-sq. ft. covered patio overlooking Aransas Bay.
 The building holds up to 400 people for seminars, meetings, banquets, receptions and dances, and is within walking distance of the harbor, restaurants and accommodations.
 The Fulton Fishing Pier next door rents poles and sells bait and tackle.
-Rockport Beach Park is a Blue Wave-certified beach, which means it’s litter-free, handicap accessible, has public restrooms, picnic and play areas and is a bird sanctuary.
-It also has a public boat ramp, swimming and fishing, and two event pavilions .
+Rockport Beach Park is a Blue Wave-certified beach, which means it’s litter-free, handicap accessible, has public restrooms, picnic and play areas, and is a bird sanctuary.
+It also has a public boat ramp, swimming, fishing and two event pavilions .
 The 3,800-sq. ft.
 Saltwater Pavilion (capacity: 250) and the 1,000-sq. ft.
 Beachfront Pavilion both have catering kitchens, A/V packages and Wi-Fi.
 The enclosed pavilions, also ADA compliant, are steps from the water.
 Other beachfront venues include the Rockport Beach Band Shell and gazebos at Triangle and Zachary Taylor parks.
 Fulton Mansion State Historic Site (circa 1877) offers group tours; to meet there, contact the Texas Historical Commission .
 Picnic areas and boat rentals are available at the Big Tree of Lamar in Goose Island State Park, estimated at more than 1,000 years old.

 Get help planning golf tournaments, menus and theme parties at the Rockport Country Club .
 The 18-hole championship golf course features clusters of coastal live oaks, 65 acres of interconnecting lakes and ponds, grassy knolls and sand dunes.
 Lessons are available.
 The Rockport Center for the Arts has two classrooms that can be used for seminars or craft workshops.
 The backyard has a 10,000-sq. ft. sculpture garden, featuring granite sculpture by Rockport resident Jesus Bautista Moroles and award-winning wildlife sculpture by Leo Osborne.
 The center also hosts performances, concerts and festivals.

 Rockport-Fulton is a year-round home to many species of gulls, brown pelicans, shorebirds and wading birds.
-Tour boats departing Rockport can take groups to the Aransas National Wildlife Refuge to see endangered whooping cranes (from late October to mid-April) and other wildlife.
+Tour boats can take groups to the Aransas National Wildlife Refuge to see endangered whooping cranes (late October to mid-April) and other wildlife.
 The refuge also has an alligator viewing area, a 40-ft. observation area, seven walking trails and the Claude F. Lard Visitor Center, with an auditorium and exhibit space.
 Other birding hot spots include Little Bay (also known as the Connie Hagar Wildlife Sanctuary) and the Compano Bay State Causeway and Fishing Pier .

 Article printed from Plan Your Meetings: http://planyourmeetings.com